 Letting a local do the driving is recommended when traveling from Malaga to Ronda.
 As mentioned above, the roads have many twists and turns as well as occasional bumpy terrain.
 Plus, most tour operators have multilingual guides and can give you lots of interesting details about the sites along the way.

 Ronda boasts many amazing sights and interesting things to do.
 Hit all the major hot-spots with a guided Malaga to Ronda day trip.

 Like the tour we suggested above, a typical 9-hour day trip departs from a central meeting point in Malaga.
 The itinerary should include: the puente nuevo, the ancient bridge built over the gorge; plaza de toros, the oldest bullfighting arena in the world; a tour of a local winery and free time to wander around.

-Making the trip from Malaga to Ronda is a must do.
+Making the trip from Malaga to Ronda is a must do on a Spain tour.
 There are fewer and fewer things that are authentic when traveling these days, however the journey from Malaga to reach the historic little city of Ronda — which seems like it still exists in ancient times —is a pleasant reminder that some things are still unspoiled.

 For ideas on other short trips from Malaga, go through our list of amazing day trips from Malaga.